hortonw/container-service/docs/command.md

     - **command-line-separator** - The character separating the command-line-flag from the value in the command-line.
 Default: " ".
     - **true-value** - The string to use in the command line for a boolean input when its value is `true`.
 Some examples: "true", "T", "Y", "1", "--a-flag".
 Default: "true".
     - **false-value** - The string to use in the command line for a boolean input when its value is `false`.
 Some examples: "false", "F", "N", "0", "--some-other-flag".
 Default: "false".
-- **outputs** - A list of outputs that will be used to upload files produced by the container.
+- **outputs** - A liset of outputs that will be used to upload files produced by the container.
     - **name** - The name of the output.
     - **description** - A human-friendly description of the output.
     - **type** - One of "Assessor" or "Resource".
 Assessor outputs should point to a properly-formatted XML document that holds the details of the assessor object to be created.
 Resource outputs should point to a file or directory that will be uploaded to a new resource.